-Looked across the shadowed interior to the tunnel-like entrance where her child exited, knowing who would be waiting.
+Looked across the shadowed interior to the tunnel-like entrance where her child exited, knowing Tiuti was waiting.

-Tiuti had finally asked Krele for permission to make Eku his apprentice.
+He had finally asked Krele for permission to make Eku his apprentice.

 Something she and Kaleni had felt for some time was coming.